 Students in Years 4 - 6 participate in a 1:1 device program (Chromebooks) to support their learning.
 Each student in Year 3 has access to a Chromebook.
 Prep to Year 2 students have access to a bank of classroom iPads.
-The classrooms are also resourced with interactive televisions or smart televisions to support changing classroom learning strategies which include digital perspectives and pedagogies.
+The classrooms are also resourced with smart televisions to support changing classroom learning strategies which include digital perspectives and pedagogies.

 Opportunities for students to work autonomously and collaboratively are available through the applications provided on one-to-one devices.
-Students can receive immediate, real time feedback from their teachers via these applications.
+Students can receive immediate, real-time feedback from their teachers via these applications.
 Our Year 3 - 6 students use Google Classroom as their platform for learning.
 Prep - Year 2 use Seesaw for Schools.
-Teachers access regular professional development to keep up to date with developments in this area.

-Makerspace offers students further opportunities to plan, design, construct and experiment with digital technology and ICT.
+Makerspace and Code Camp offer students further opportunities to plan, design, construct and experiment with digital technology and ICT.